 In this scenario, consider the following configuration for a Collection Pool at Company Z:

-- 100 users are assigned to the Collection Pool
+100 users are assigned to a RDS Shared Collection Pool

 When the first user logs in to either of these servers, the first "dynamic" server is started and accepts new connections.
 When the 26th user (UPH + 1) logs in, the next dynamic server is started.